 Sustainable Packaging Management

-Reduced plastic packaging materials and not unnecessary plastic usage from packaging research and development
+Reduce virgin plastic usage in packaging production from food packaging research and development projects

 Program to eliminate usage of poor recyclability packaging materials and packaging